ohadfarkash/endato-address-match-routine/README.md

 # Phone Finder
-A NodeJS application designed to ease to automate the collection of phone numbers for contact enrichment.
+A NodeJS application designed to automate the collection of phone numbers for contact enrichment.
 This application utilizes web scraping methods to collect data from [usphonebook.com](https://www.usphonebook.com/).

 ## Installation